k1r0s/kaop/README.md

 ### k-oop

-this library is a light package to provide OOP utils save code, enhance code readability, and also provide an alternative to use the lowest JS version with OOP features:
+this library is a light package to provide OOP utils which provides several features such save code, enhance readability, and also provide an alternative to use the lowest JS version with OOP features:

 **Extend**